makerdao/community/governance/polls/Ratification Poll for MIP Amendment Subproposals (MIP102c2-SP2) - April 10, 2023.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option AND the votes for the 'Yes' option exceed 10,000 MKR, then the following actions will be taken:**
 * The MIP Editors will mark the proposal as **Accepted** and [pull request #868](https://github.com/makerdao/mips/pull/868) will be merged into the GitHub MIP repository.
-* Any further work required to implement the proposal will be tasked to the relevant [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).
+* Responsible Facilitators will be instructed to follow the updated version of the Constitutional MIPs.

 **Otherwise, this proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).**